Twitter and I have been in an on/off relationship since 2010.

 Step 1 of the platform update ✅

-All of this is good news if you are a Creator and want to grow and monetize your audience in a single platform.
+All of this is good news if you are a Creator and want to grow and monetize your audience on a single platform.

-My Workflows: How I Use Twitter in 2021
+My Workflows: How I Use Twitter to Build in Public

 Here's a collection of my favorite ways to use Twitter: